Speaker: Rev Debra Thorne

 The Next Chapter

 Every time a writer turns the page to begin the next chapter, they must face the emptiness of a pure white piece of paper or the empty screen.
 In that moment there is nothing.
 There is only the writer, breathing.
-Many of us, when faced with … read more.
+Many of us, when faced with this formless moment, experience fear.
+It is common to fear … Continue reading The Next Chapter

 Writing Our Own Story